shubh199815/practice-react/src/components/CounterTransitionSuspense.md

     ⭐ Caching is essential to avoid infinite suspensions ⭐ isPending is not the same as Suspense fallback—both have distinct roles

+## Why does React do 3 renders during a Suspense transition?

+Because Suspense has two distinct UI states:

+    1. The initial attempt → Render 1
+        React tries to render but hits suspension.
+    2. Fallback UI → Render 2
+        Suspense inserts fallback UI to keep your app responsive.
+    3. Retry after promise resolves → Render 3
+        React commits the real UI now that the data is available.